dglib/shaker242.lab/other-stuff/quay-operator/README.md

 ## Installing Quay 3.2 with OCS 4.3 (noobaa/s3) on OCP 4.3 doesn't work right <eye-roll>

-## 7 days in and I have an additional fix in place that; for a time, solved my issue.
+## 8 days in and I have an additional fix in place that; but still not resolution.
 Evidently when you use a private CA the 'extraCaCert' property doesn't work properly.
 Go through these steps, and you'll see the CA part at the end I had to use.